kev4ev/d11ty/README.md

-# A doc11ty do-ya

-**This package is a WIP version and should not yet be used in your project.
-Please check back soon.**

-`doc11ty` (dock-ity) exists for a sole purpose - to take your markdown files and transform them into beautiful PDFs.
-It does this by harnessing the power and extensibil11ty of the 11ty static site generator to first transform your markdown into HTML, and then fires up puppeteer to generate the PDF(s).
+# Make Your Markdown Pretty

+> _dit &bull; ty (noun) a short, simple song_

+`d11ty` is a CLI tool that doubles as an eleventy plugin.
+It exists for a simple sole purpose - to create beautiful PDFs from minimal markup/down.

+My inspiration for creating `d11ty` was simple. markdown / strutured flows

 ## Usage
 No need to install.
 Just run from your command line as such: